Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Related Work

-\textbf{Referential Dialogue.} LLMs have experienced substantial advancements, leading to the development of LMMs~\cite{alayrac2022flamingo,llava,hu2022promptcap, wang2023caption,lyu2023gpt,bi2023misar} that incorporate multimodal inputs.
-Flamingo~\cite{alayrac2022flamingo} leverages visual in-context learning for visual question answering.
-LLaVA~\cite{llava} introduces visual instruction tuning to enhance visual understanding capabilities.
-Concurrently, models such as VisionLLM~\cite{wang2024visionllm}, KOSMOS-2~\cite{peng2023kosmos}, and Qwen-VL~\cite{bai2023qwen} further advance LMMs with visual grounding.
-In particular, Shikira~\cite{chen2023shikra} proposed RD tasks, aiming to mimic human interaction by referring specific image regions or objects with language, which greatly enhanced by new datasets with detailed spatial annotations Recent advancements in the field, such as VideoChat~\cite{li2023videochat}, ChatVideo~\cite{wang2023chatvideo}, VTimeLLM~\cite{huang2023vtimellm}, employ natural language to deduce temporal boundaries in videos without special tokens, highlight the potential for extending RD to dynamic video content.
-Building on this direction, we enrich the interpretation of both spatial and temporal aspects by integrating audio cues to offer a more comprehensive approach to RD tasks.\\
+The development of Multimodal LLMs (MLLMs) has been driven by advancements in LLMs, enabling the integration of multimodal inputs~\cite{alayrac2022flamingo,llava,hu2022promptcap,wang2023caption,hua2024finematch,lyu2023gpt,bi2023misar}. {Flamingo}~\cite{alayrac2022flamingo} utilizes visual in-context learning for visual question answering, while {LLaVA}~\cite{llava} introduces visual instruction tuning to enhance visual understanding.
+Models like {VisionLLM}~\cite{wang2024visionllm}, {KOSMOS-2}~\cite{peng2023kosmos}, ~\cite{chen2023shikra}, and {Qwen-VL}~\cite{bai2023qwen} further advance MLLMs with visual grounding.
+Recent advancements such as {VideoChat}~\cite{li2023videochat}, {ChatVideo}~\cite{wang2023chatvideo}, {V2Xum-LLM}~\cite{hua2024v2xum}, and {VTimeLLM}~\cite{huang2023vtimellm} extend this fine-grained understanding to dynamic video content using natural language to define temporal boundaries without special tokens.
+We integrate audio cues to offer a more comprehensive approach to audio-visual temporal understanding tasks.